Open House Schedule

 Located on beautiful Lake Dunmore in the heart of the Green Mountains in Vermont, Keewaydin Dunmore combines a rich in-camp activity program with the adventure of an extensive trip program to provide a summer camp experience unlike any other!
 Boys ages 8-16 return year after year for the magic of a Keewaydin summer.
 Camp truly becomes home away from home for boys.

-The camp is divided into four “wigwams” (i.e. age groups): Annwi for 8-10 year olds, Waramaug for 10-12 year olds, Wiantinaug for 12-14 year olds and Moosalamoo for 14-16 year olds.
-Each wigwam has its own living area and waterfront.
-Activities and trips are done primarily by wigwam, but the entire camp eats together and there are many events and activities that we do together as a camp.
+The camp is divided into four “groves” (i.e. age groups): Annwi for 8-10-year-olds, Waramaug for 10-12-year-olds, Wiantinaug for 12-14-year-olds and Moosalamoo for 14-16 year olds.
+Each grove has its own living area and waterfront as shown on the illustrated map below.
+Activities and trips are done primarily by grove, but the entire camp eats together, and there are many events and activities that we do together as a camp.

 Our campers come from over two dozen states and various foreign countries.
 They represent different religions, races, cultural backgrounds, and socio-economic backgrounds.
 Each boy is valued for who he is.